Partitioning qubits in hypergraph product codes to implement logical gates: Completing a universal gate set

 \subsection{Single-qubit gates via state injection}

-To complete a universal gate set, it is sufficient to implement the H, S and T gates, which can be done using state injection~\cite{gottesman1999,zhou2000,Bravyi}.
+To complete a universal gate set, it is sufficient to implement the H, S and T gates.
+The gates S and T can be implemented via state injection~\cite{gottesman1999,zhou2000,Bravyi}.
 We can use a CSS code as a state factory and then use a pieceably fault-tolerant CZ gate to implement the state injection circuits shown in \cref{fig:state_injection_gadget}.
 State injections can be performed from an auxiliary $[\![n', 1, d']\!]$ CSS code $\mathcal{C}$ that acts as a state factory by leveraging pieceably fault-tolerant gates to implement the circuits in \cref{fig:state_injection_gadget} at a logical level.
 More precisely, let $\zeta \in \ff^{n'}$ describe the support of the logical $Z$ operator for the logical qubit $q_{\mathcal C}$ of $\mathcal C$ and suppose that we number the physical qubits of $\mathcal C$ as $(\iota)_{\mathcal C}$.
 Then, via Claim 2 of~\cite{Chao} and \cref{eq:pft_cz}, we obtain that

 where $\Delta=\max\left(|\supp(a_i)|,|\supp(\zeta)|\right)$, implements